wtsi-hgi/farmers-report/README.md

 terraform apply
 ```

-Terraform will now update infrastructure according to your changes.
+Terraform will now update infrastructure according to `main.tf`.

 You can manage different deployments by changing terraform workspaces.
+You have to use different OpenStack tenants for each deployment.

 ### Update application on the server